Clastify logo

 Atomic photons versus nuclear photons

-Physically, photons are identified by their energy, not by the label we attach to them.
+Physically, photons are distinguished by their energy, not by the label we attach to them.
 An X-ray photon and a gamma photon can have the same energy.
 The name usually points to the origin: X-rays normally come from electron processes in atoms or from decelerating high-energy electrons, while gamma rays come from nuclear energy transitions.
-Since nuclear energy gaps are commonly much larger than atomic electron energy gaps, nuclear photons are often in the keV to MeV range.
+Because nuclear energy gaps are commonly much larger than atomic electron energy gaps, nuclear photons are often in the keV to MeV range.

 The beta spectrum problem